 The Güell Palace is considered one of the best Gaudi buildings in Barcelona and is on the UNESCO World Heritage list.

-Reminiscent of a Venetian palace and built with the goal of entertaining the wealthy and titled of European society the guests would enter through the front iron gates, which features forged ironwork that resembles seaweed and a parabolic arch.
+Reminiscent of a Venetian palace and built to entertain the wealthy and titled of European society the guests would enter through the front iron gates, which feature forged ironwork that resembles seaweed and a parabolic arch.

 The sumptuous walls and ceilings of the receiving room hid small viewing windows where the owners of the home could view their guests from the upper floor and get a “sneak peek” before greeting them.

 The main entertaining room has a tall ceiling with small holes near the top where lanterns were hung at night from the outside to give the appearance of a starlit sky.

 If you haven’t heard or seen the Sagrada Familia anywhere in the media – where have you been?
 This is the most iconic building in Barcelona and one of the 7 UNESCO sites in Barcelona.
 The Sagrada is still under construction to this day and is expected to be finished in 2026.

 This jaw-dropping building is the height of Gothic and Art Nouveau and is distinctly Gaudi style, but he never finished the building due to his being killed in a traffic accident in 1926.
 Gaudi is interred in the Crypt of the Basilica.

 The Sagrada Familia brings in over 3,000,000 million visitors to the building each year.
 It is simply an outstanding architectural gem with its decorations and stained glass windows.

 Sagrada Familia school